Home

 Summary

-Impatiens flower is by far the most grown shade annual, and rightfully so.
-Probably the easiest, care free and absolutely beautiful.
-After the last frost right through to the first frost... it's color on parade.
+Impatiens flower is by far the most grown shade annual, and rightfully so as it is probably the easiest, care free and absolutely beautiful flower.
+After the last frost right through to the first frost… its colour is on parade.

 You can't go wrong with this very shade tolerant flower.